What is sustainable forestry?

 Further, B.C. has one of the largest park systems in the world—its 1,035 provincial parks, recreation areas, conservancies, ecological reserves and protected areas cover over 14 million hectares.
 The province is using the latest science (external link) to reduce the impacts of climate change on our forests.

-A fraction of one per cent of B.C. forests is cut annually.
-B.C.’s chief forester is required by law, at least every 10 years, to determine how much wood can be harvested from each of the province’s 71 management units (timber supply areas and tree farm licenses) through something called the timber supply review (external link).
+0.29% per cent of B.C.’s publicly-owned forested land base is harvested annually.
+B.C.’s Chief Forester is required by law, at least every 10 years, to determine how much wood can be harvested from each of the province’s 71 management units (timber supply areas and tree farm licenses) through something called the timber supply review (external link).
+As an independent, statutory decision maker, the Chief Forester must consider a multitude of environmental, social and economic factors to ensure a balanced approach to harvesting while protecting other forest uses and benefits.
 Careful consideration is given to protecting wildlife and fish habitat, soils, water and recreational opportunities.
-A sustainable quota—the allowable annual cut (external link)—is determined independently and based on detailed technical analysis and public comment.
+A sustainable quota—the allowable annual cut (external link)—is determined and based on detailed technical analysis and public comment.
 Since 1987 the annual timber harvest volume in the province has been below the allowable annual cut.

 Is there deforestation in B.C.?

-B.C. has roughly the same amount of forested area as it did before European settlement, making it one of the few regions in the world with virtually no significant deforestation.
-Only three per cent of B.C.’s land has been permanently converted to other uses such as farming, ranching and urban development.
+B.C. has roughly the same amount of forested area as it did before European settlement—Only three per cent of B.C.’s land has been permanently converted to other uses such as farming, ranching and urban development.
+This makes it one of the few regions in the world with no significant deforestation.
 When compared to seven other forest jurisdictions around the world, B.C. has one of the highest percentages of total land covered with forests, second only to Japan.
-And B.C.’s forest cover has remained stable over the past few decades at around 55 million hectares, with one of the lowest deforestation rates among all jurisdictions.
+And B.C.’s forest cover has remained stable over the past few decades at around 58 million hectares, with one of the lowest deforestation rates among all jurisdictions.

 When it comes to logging, the province maintains a quota on how many trees can be cut each year to ensure they are harvested at sustainable levels.
 By law, B.C. forests are reforested promptly using a mix of native tree species.
 By planting native tree species in combination with natural regeneration, and managing for the flora and fauna indigenous to the region, B.C. protects the province’s vital ecosystems and biodiversity.